logicmonitor/chart-uploader/README.md

   chart-uploader s3 [flags]

 Flags:
       --bucket string            Helm repo s3 bucket
-      --chartdir string    Local path to the directory containing chart(s) to upload (Defaults to /charts) -h, --help               help for s3
+      --chartdir string          Local path to the directory containing chart(s) to upload (Defaults to cwd) -h, --help                     help for s3
       --indexpath string         Path to index.yaml in the remote repository (Defaults to /index.yaml) --region string            S3 bucket region
-      --repo string        The URL of the remote repository
+      --remotechartpath string   Remote path to upload chart(s) (Defaults to /) --repo string              The URL of the remote repository
 ```

 ## Example